Printer Friendly Version Send

 }

-Storyboard has a Children property that enables you to access all the animation objects within a given Storyboard.
+Storyboard has a Children property that enables you to access all the animation objects in a given Storyboard.

 The most common scenario for dynamically changing the Storyboard.TargetName property is when you want to apply the same animation to more than one object.
 This is especially useful when you have a large number of objects that have similar animations applied to them.
-For example, you are displaying rows of images and you want to use an animation to highlight the image that currently has the mouse pointer over it.
-It is inconvenient and messy to have to create separate Storyboard objects for each image.
-It would be better to reuse the same Storyboard.
+For example, you might be displaying rows of images and want to use an animation to highlight the image that currently has the mouse pointer over it.
+It is inconvenient and messy to create separate Storyboard objects for each image.
+It is better to reuse the same Storyboard.

 The following example has a number of rectangles that fade out and back into sight when you click them.
 All of these rectangles use the same Storyboard, because the DoubleAnimation that animates the Opacity changes its TargetName to whichever rectangle is clicked.